Ekatwikz/cookie-cheat/README.md

 # katwitool
 **How to use:**
-Paste the code into the cookieclicker browser console
+Use a bookmarklet to load the script with the game open
 *OR*
-Click the bookmarklet with the game open
+Paste the code into the cookieclicker browser console